1. University-wide Regulations

 The full text of the Nondiscrimination/Anti-Harassment Policy and Complaint Procedures, including examples of prohibited conduct, resources and options for addressing concerns, can be viewed online at: www.princeton.edu/diversity/policy/antiharassment.
 Members of the University community are expected to be familiar with and adhere to the regulations set forth in this policy.

 Princeton University does not tolerate sexual misconduct.
 Sexual misconduct is harmful to the well-being of our community members, the learning/working environment, and collegial relationships among our students, faculty, and staff.
-All forms of sexual misconduct are regarded as serious University offenses, and violations will result in discipline, including the possibility of suspension, expulsion, or termination of employment.
-State and federal laws also address conduct that may meet the University’s definition of sexual misconduct, and criminal prosecution may take place independently of any disciplinary action instituted by the University (see section 1.3 “The University, the Law, and Property Rights”).
+All forms of sexual misconduct are regarded as serious University offenses, and violations will result in discipline, including the possibility of separation from the University.
+Sexual misconduct involving force, duress, or inducement of incapacitation, or where the perpetrator has deliberately taken advantage of another person's state of incapacitation, will be deemed especially egregious and may result in expulsion, or termination of employment.
+State and federal laws also address conduct that may meet the University's definition of sexual misconduct, and criminal prosecution may take place independently of any disciplinary action instituted by the University (see section 1.3 "The University, the Law, and Property Rights").
 In seeking to create a community free from sexual misconduct, the University expects all members of the community to take responsibility for their actions in the realm of sexual activity and encourages the reporting of sexual misconduct.

 Definition of Sexual Misconduct

-A broad range of behaviors may be classified as sexual misconduct.
+A broad range of behaviors, including intimate relationship violence, may be classified as sexual misconduct.
 Sexual misconduct can be committed by individuals of any gender, and it can occur between individuals of the same gender or different genders.
 It can occur between strangers or acquaintances, as well as people involved in intimate or sexual relationships.
 In determining whether the alleged conduct constitutes sexual misconduct, consideration will be given to the totality of circumstances involved in the incident, including the nature of the sexual conduct and the context in which the alleged incident occurred.
 Sexual misconduct includes the behaviors described below.

 Non-Consensual Sexual Contact (commonly referred to as sexual assault): Any sexual touching other than non-consensual sexual penetration without consent.
-Such an act involving force, duress, or inducement of incapacitation will be deemed especially egregious.
 Examples of non-consensual sexual contact may include: genital-genital or oral-genital contact not involving penetration; contact with breasts, buttocks, or genital area, including over clothing; removing the clothing of another person; and kissing.

 Sexual Exploitation: Any act whereby one person violates the sexual privacy of another or takes unjust or abusive sexual advantage of another who has not provided consent, and that does not constitute non-consensual sexual penetration or non-consensual sexual contact.
 Examples may include: recording, photographing, transmitting, viewing or distributing intimate or sexual images or sexual information without the knowledge and consent of all parties involved; voyeurism (i.e., spying on others who are in intimate or sexual situations).